zaphosting/docs/docs/dayz-troubleshooting-common-issues.md

 ---
 id: dayz-troubleshooting-common-issues
 title: "DayZ: Common issues"
-description: "Information on how to resolve common issues on a DayZ server from ZAP-Hosting - ZAP-Hosting.com documentation"
+description: "Information on how to resolve common issues on a DayZ server from ZAP-Hosting "
 sidebar_label: Common issues
 services:
   - gameserver-dayz